Zoom provides an excellent FAQ. For more Johns Hopkins-specific questions, see below:

 You can see the URL when launching your meeting:

-Q: Can I transcribe a local recording?
+Q: Can I transcribe a recording in the JHM/HIPAA-compliant instance?

 Q: Does enabling Join Before Host allow meeting participants to start without the host actually being present?